 There is an epidemiological study done on 1600 middle aged people living in Finland.
 This study did link sauna use to improved sleep.

 My own personal experience with sauna and sleep is also positive.
 I do find that my Oura sleep score is typically higher on nights when I have had a sauna session.

 Exposing your body to extreme temperatures (hot or cold) is stressful for the body and it will raise cortisol levels.

 Yet this stressful event can have a longer term beneficial change.

 This is called hormesis.
 Think - short term pain, long term gain.

-As I mentioned, saunas cause a raise in cortisol levels (the bodies stress hormone).
+As I mentioned, saunas cause a rise in cortisol levels (the bodies stress hormone).
 One study measured cortisol levels in healthy men and woman during a sauna session.

 Cortisol initially decreased in the 90 degree sauna, then started increasing after 15minute.
 It reached it's highest level 15 minutes after the completion of the 30minute sauna (22).

-As little as 15 minutes in a sauna will cause a immune system response - while blood cells, neutrophil and lymphocyte counts all increased (25) after the sauna session.
+As little as 15 minutes in a sauna will cause an immune system response - while blood cells, neutrophil and lymphocyte counts all increased (25) after the sauna session.

 This aligns with the higher stress response levels noted above.